ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

 }
 ```

-A new signed transaction can be created using [`NewTx`](https://github.com/ava-labs/blobvm/blob/master/chain/tx.go#L25) function by passing the unsigned transaction and the signature.
-To populate the rest of the fields like digestHash, bytes, id, etc. we can call the new transaction's [`init()`](https://github.com/ava-labs/blobvm/blob/master/chain/tx.go#L45) method.
+A new signed transaction can be created using the [`NewTx` function](https://github.com/ava-labs/blobvm/blob/master/chain/tx.go#L25) by passing the unsigned transaction and the signature.
+To populate the rest of the fields like digestHash, bytes, id, etc. we can call the new transaction's [`init()` method](https://github.com/ava-labs/blobvm/blob/master/chain/tx.go#L45).
 The code is self-explanatory.

 ```go
 func NewTx(utx UnsignedTransaction, sig []byte) *Transaction {